JuliaSerrano/JuliaSerrano.github.io/_posts/2025-03-23-git-setup-guide.md

 Because of its extense use, the need to use multiple accounts on a same machine becomes natural.

-This guide presents a short an easy way to configure a setup with two (...or more) different Git accounts.
+This guide presents a short an easy way to configure a setup with two (...or more) different hosting accounts.

 ## HTTPS vs SSH
 Git authentication can be handled trough HTTPS or SSH protocols.